swashata/wptest-docker/README.md

    - tags
 ```

-The above is what we use in our `gitlab-ci.yml`.
+The above is just a sample.
+In real world, we use multiple stages with `test > build > deploy (staging > production)` strategy.
+Check gitlab documentation for information on that.